Damon Bungard 14/03/2015 | Posted in Featured Post, Internationalisation, Internationalization, United States, Whitewater

 Losing gear to the river, waves, or bottom of the lake is a pretty good way to ruin your day.
 It’s a bummer, and can get pretty costly, pretty quickly.

 Losing your memories is even worse.
 And that’s exactly what happens when you lose a GoPro that’s full of images and video that may have been once in a lifetime memories.
-That’s what happened to me on a trip to Alaska last Fall, losing two GoPro’s that were full of amazing imagery that I’d been waiting and trying for years to capture.
+That’s what happened to me on a trip to Alaska last Fall, losing two GoPro’s that were full of amazing imagery that I’d been waiting and trying for years to capture will my vlogging cameras.
 GoPro cameras have changed what’s possible to see and capture through the lens, but that also means using them in some high risk conditions.
 Mounting them on your helmet, on your kayak, on sticks you cut from the bank, whatever, if you do it enough, eventually something bad will happen.
 There’s a very distinct sinking feeling in your gut when you helplessly watch one sink to the bottom, or float down the river.

 In remote locations, backing up is difficult, and you never know when those magic few seconds will come together.
 Capturing those moments is elation.
 Losing them is torture.

 But, not all may be lost.
 In this article I’ll discuss a few best practices that I now do, and may help that lost GoPro show back up on your doorstep.
 I call it, The Message in a Bottle Technique.